bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 And that's where I came up with this forwarding idea, where you take such a script you want to forward this to as the staging area, and then leave everything else the same.
 The recovery path just stays there, doesn't get changed.
 But everything else gets the trigger path gets changed.
-And then from there, once AJ read that, he went and went even further with kind of making this forwarding script more even further composable resulting in kind of this, T love tapleaf update, verify like mechanism, which is pretty nice.
+And then from there, once AJ read that, he went and went even further with making this forwarding script even further composable resulting in kind of this, `TLUV` - `TAPLEAFUPDATEVERIFY` like mechanism, which is pretty nice.
-We called it `FLU` at the time - `FORWARD_LEAF_UPDATE.
+We called it `FLU` at the time - `FORWARD_LEAF_UPDATE`.

 That is now what we call `OP_VAULT`.
 The vault part is the part it's kind of putting this value into the staging area with this forwarded script.